Daily-Javascript/default-theme/README.md

-# Default theme for Antwar
+# JS Blog theme for Antwar

-Lightweight and performant theme for Antwar.

-Provides dedicated layouts for blog and documentation sections.
+Provides dedicated layouts for blog.

-Supports antwar-prevnext-plugin.